 The importance Leonardo Da Vinci Academy places on Early Childhood Education is reflected in the quality of its preschool programs: Casa Montessori and Scuola Materna.
 Both employ qualified staff and are based on the methodology of Dr. Maria Montessori.
 Montessori education calls forth that which is within each child to promote spiritual, intellectual, social and creative development.
 Children are naturally curious and are driven from within by an “absorbent mind” to absorb everything from their environment.
 If free to learn, they will joyfully select activities that develop their innate abilities.
 A true prepared Montessori environment fulfills this innate need to learn and grow by allowing children to learn through mastery and manipulation of the Montessori materials.
 Our Montessori trained teachers serve as the dynamic link between the children and the materials.
 Montessori is the perfect complement to LDVA’s formative “Thinking Like Leonardo” philosophy.
 Preschool graduates are very well prepared for the Academy’s Lower Elementary.

-Lower Elementary is a CCMA accredited Montessori program for children aged 6 to 9.
+Lower Elementary is a CCMA accredited Montessori program for the Primary Grades (Grades 1 to 3).
 At this level the goal is to instill a love of learning, independence, and self-confidence while exploring a wide range of subjects.

-is unique at LDVA and provides both intellectual and cultural enrichment for students at all grade levels.
-The study of the language of the Renaissance is a valuable background for careers in Music, Fine Art, Modern Languages, Architecture, Design, Linguistics, and International Affairs.
+ITALIAN STUDIES is unique at LDVA and provides both intellectual and cultural enrichment for students at all grade levels.
 On August of 2005, LDVA received official recognition from the Italian government.
-As a result, qualifying graduates of the Academy may apply for a certificate of equivalency for Italian secondary schools.
+Qualifying graduates of the Academy may apply for a certificate of equivalency for Italian secondary schools

 LDVA is registered with the Ontario Ministry of Education as an independent Roman Catholic elementary school.
 Students at from Grade 1 to 8 are introduced to Religion through the Gospel and other readings from the Bible.
-These are supplemented with exercises from Canadian Catechetical texts and related activities.
-The goal is to heighten spiritual awareness while preparing eligible students for the sacraments of Holy Communion and Confirmation.
-A Catholic priest, serves as a valuable resource to staff and students.
+The goal is to heighten spiritual awareness while preparing eligible students for the sacraments.